Contact topology and non-equilibrium thermodynamics

 \begin{exam} {\rm Let $\Sigma = J^1 X = T^* X\times \R (z)$ be the 1-jet space of a smooth manifold $X$, together with the standard contact form $dz-pdq$ on it.
 Here $(p,q)$ are the canonical coordinates on $T^*X$.
 The Reeb vector field is simply $\partial/\partial z$, and its flow is the shift in the $z$-coordinate.
 Given a smooth function $\phi$ on $X$, its $1$-jet map in $(p,q,z)$ - coordinates is given by Its image $\Lambda= j^1\phi(X)$ is a Legendrian submanifold.
 For $\phi=0$, $\Lambda$ is {\it the zero section} of $J^1X$.

 The Hamiltonian vector field of a function $H(p,q,z)$ is given in $(p,q,z)$ - coordinates by } \end{exam}

-One of the central problem of dynamics on contact manifolds is Arnold's Reeb chord conjecture stating that given a closed Legendrian submanifold $\Lambda$, there necessarily exists a finite piece of trajectory of the Reeb flow (a Reeb {\it chord}) starting and ending at $\Lambda$.
-Among numerous known results on this still open conjecture, the following situation, called {\it interlinking} (see Section~\ref{subsec-interlink} for precise definitions), is of a particular importance for the present paper: there exist pairs of disjoint Legendrians $\Lambda_0, \Lambda_1$ such that every Reeb flow (i.e., the flow of a strictly positive contact Hamiltonian) possesses a chord of controlled time-length starting on $\Lambda_0$ and ending on $\Lambda_1$.
+Starting with the famous Arnold's conjecture on Reeb chords, the existence of Reeb chords of Legendrian submanifolds (under appropriate assumptions on the submanifolds and the ambient contact manifold) has been one of the central problems of contact dynamics.
+The following phenomenon, called {\it interlinking} (see Section~\ref{subsec-interlink} for precise definitions), is of a particular importance for the present paper: there exist pairs of disjoint Legendrians $\Lambda_0, \Lambda_1$ such that every Reeb flow (i.e., the flow of a strictly positive contact Hamiltonian) possesses a chord of controlled time-length starting on $\Lambda_0$ and ending on $\Lambda_1$.